 Penn State DuBois Students in our engineering lab in the new and beautiful DuBois Educational Foundation (DEF) building.
-Approximately one out of every fifty engineers in the United States earned their bachelor's degree from Penn State University.
+Approximately one in fifty engineers in the United States has earned a degree from Penn State.Engineering Majors dominate the list of college degrees that pay the highest salaries to new college graduates (National Association of Colleges and Employers (NACE))

 - Assume an increasing level of responsibility and leadership within their respective organizations.